Pote Tha Kanei Xasteria: Covers

-Although in the beginning the song was known only in the revolutions of Crete, such as Arkadi and Therissos, after Crete was annexed by Greece in 1913 it began to be used nationwide, in various events, from World War II until Polytechneio revolt.
-A Cypriot variant has been written -among other things-, which is performed at events of the University of Cyprus, which instead of Omalos mentions Cypriot toponyms (Olympus, Kyrenia, Morphou, Messaria, Karpasia).
+Although in the beginning the song was known and used only in the frequent Cretan revolts, such as Arkadi and Therissos, after Crete was annexed by Greece in 1913 it began to be used nationwide, in various occasions, from World War II until the Athens Polytechnic uprising.
+A Cypriot variant has been written, which is performed at events of the University of Cyprus, which instead of Omalos mentions Cypriot toponyms (Olympus, Kyrenia, Morphou, Messaria, Karpasia).
 Its cover by Nikos Xylouris is also known.